 Table of Contents

-Alagille syndrome is an autosomal dominant genetic disorder with multisystem involvement.
+Alagille syndrome is an autosomal dominant genetic disorder that can involve the liver, heart, skeleton, eyes, and kidneys.
 It was first described in 1969 by Daniel Alagille.
 Children with neonatal cholestasis, characteristic dysmorphic facies, and involvement of multiple organ systems should be suspected to have Alagille syndrome.